 Discover the most ethical pantry in the world..

-Gastronomic Cargo’s range of products includes wild salmon and nordic caviar from the Bothnian Bay and reindeer meat and artic berries from Swedish Lapland.
+Gastronomic Cargo’s introduces a range of products that include wild salmon and nordic caviar from the Bothnian Bay and reindeer meat and artic berries from Swedish Lapland.

 From the land